 If you're renting a boat and still want to go furthure, just south of Elbow, in the Sea of Abaco, on your left, ocean side you pass a 4 mile long string bean of an island, called Tilloo Cay, the last inhabited Cay of the Abacos.
 There are quite a few homes here, yet no public access.
 One resident of some notoriety whom we befriended during an earlier trip, is Brigitte Bower Carey.
 She too is a resident artist who is also featured on our Abaco Art page.
 She and her husband moved here in '91 before electricity which only arrived in '98.
 Telephone followed a few years later and today it's regional WiFi.
 On Tilloo southern end is a large shoaling area and beach which makes for some great exploration & shell collecting.
 If it's low tide, go slow here, it gets pretty shallow and you might have to go around the bank, to it's west, to get further south (see Dodge's book).
 Beyond Tilloo there are three islands referred to as the Pelican Cays.
 The first and third have lovely white sand beaches as does Tilloo.
 West of the Pelican Cays and east of Sandy Cay and you'll find Pelican Cays Land & Sea Park, one of many protected underwater parks in the Abacos with its impressive stand of Elkhorne coral anywhere.
 You'll see the half dozen or so mooring balls provided for small boat tie up.
 These parks ranging from Walkers in the North all the way down to Little Harbour.
 As with all these preserves, it is forbidden to remove or kill anything and don't anchor in coral, only on sandy bottom if mooring balls are not available.
 Details and their location are best described in the Cruising Guide to the Abacos.
 Or you can inquire at any dive shop mentioned.
 Click here for listing.

 Motoring southward passing Tilloo, the uninhabited Pelican Cays and Lynyard Cay to ones left on the oceanside, you'll have reached the end of the line, Little Harbour.
 Little Harbour is actually on Abaco's mainland and makes for a great day trip by boat or car from Marsh Harbour.
 Here you will find the celebrated Pete's Pub & Gallery (& Foundry) a beach bar that serves fish or hamburgers at lunch and sometimes dinner.
 There is more to be said about Little Harbour, especially when including its neighbor Cherokee.
-Since both are on Abaco's mainland they are written about in our section entitled "Off the Beaten Path."
+Since both are on Abaco's mainland they are written about in our "South Abaco." section.